Hezbollah chief says terrorists damage Islam more than cartoons

 Nasrallah was speaking to supporters in Beirut’s southern suburbs via video link to commemorate the birthday of the Prophet.

 Hezbollah, which Washington describes as a terrorist group, functions as a political party that is part of the Lebanese government.
-It also has a military wing that has sent hundreds of fighters to support President Bashar al-Assad’s forces in neighbouring Syria.
-(Reporting by Laila Bassam and Oliver Holmes; Editing by Mark Trevelyan)
+It also has a military wing that has sent hundreds of fighters to support President Bashar al-Assad’s forces in neighboring Syria.